-Priyadarshini Routh, Director Sales Strategy and Operations @SalesforceIQ, goes into great detail on what working in Sales Strategy and Ops entails.
+Priyadarshini Routh, Director Sales Strategy and Operations @SalesforceIQ (acquired by Salesforce), goes into great detail on what working in Sales Strategy and Ops entails.

 Priyadarshini has an MBA in Marketing and Operations from The Wharton School, University of Pennsylvania.
 Prior to joining SalesforceIQ, Priyadarshini has worked in Management Consulting with McKinsey & Co., in Business Development at Cisco, and was a Senior Manager for Kindle Content Acquisition at Amazon.

 Listen to the full discussion with Priyadarshini below: